Jacobpbrooker/resume_website/_posts/2021-10-04-simple-queue-algorithm.md

 <h3>Application Decomposition and Explanation</h3>

-The appplication uses three structs as part of the data storage.
+The application uses three structs as part of the data storage.
 The first is a simple patient struct that contains the age and ID number.
 The next struct makes the individual node of the queue.
 Each of these nodes contains a single patient, and a pointer to the next node in the queue.
 The final struct used in the application stores the head and tail of the queue.
 This allows for forward and reverse traversal of the queue.
 ~~~c++
 typedef struct patient {
 	int patientNumber;